by Nebula Haze

 - Great yields

-- Get Kaya Gold from Nirvana (ships to US)
+- Get Kaya Gold by Nirvana (ships to US)

 The Kaya Gold strain thrives in the heat.
 This plant experienced many days over 100°F (38°C) yet plants were unfazed!